-COVID 19 – Annex
+COVID 19 – Appendix M

 Updated 31.03.2020

 This annex has been created to outline the approach Swatpro is taking to safeguard our staff Apprentices, Adult Learners Loan learners, Trainees and those undertaking Adult Education during the COVID 19 lockdown.
 It will be revised in line with Government guidelines.